 Students in Kent State’s School of Media and Journalism have been reporting on the COVID-19 pandemic in real time since its start, through student media and various class projects.

-This semester, one year into the worldwide public health crisis, students in two Kent State classes — Advanced Magazine Writing, taught by Professor Jacqueline Marino, and Storytelling with Sound, taught by instructor and WKSU Morning Edition Host Amanda Rabinowitz — teamed up to produce feature stories and podcasts on the economic fallout due to the pandemic.
+During the Spring 2021 semester, one year into the worldwide public health crisis, students in two Kent State classes — Advanced Magazine Writing, taught by Professor Jacqueline Marino, and Storytelling with Sound, taught by instructor and WKSU Morning Edition Host Amanda Rabinowitz — teamed up to produce feature stories and podcasts on the economic fallout due to the pandemic.

 The final product, “The Black Squirrel Radio Hour,” aired on the student-run radio station Black Squirrel Radio, April 26-28, 2021.
 Students modeled their work after NPR’s “This American Life.”
 They covered stories about people for whom the pandemic caused hardship, talking to students who lost jobs and internships, and businesses that lost customers.
 They also found people who used the forced pause to recreate themselves, to venture into new jobs and to help others.